 Teenagers are growing up these days faster than ever – or they think they’re growing up.
 While teens may think they can make certain decisions for themselves, the legal system dictates the legal age of consent in New York.
 This is the legal age at which a person can consent to engage in a sexual relationship.
 If you’re facing criminal charges in New York, it’s important to understand the statutory rape laws and those regarding the age of consent.

 In our latest blog, Nassau County, Long Island criminal defense attorney Gianni Karmily explains New York’s age of consent laws and the possible penalties if convicted.
 When facing conviction for such a serious offense, it’s critical to put your defense in the best hands.
-To schedule a free consultation with one of our criminal defense attorneys, call (516) 630-3405 (Great Neck Office) or (516) 614-4228 (Hempstead Office) today.
+To schedule a case evaluation with one of our criminal defense attorneys, call (516) 630-3405 (Great Neck Office) or (516) 614-4228 (Hempstead Office) today.

 What is Statutory Rape?